-(Publicizing Open Market Procurement Actions)) and competition requirements (see: § 325 (Small Purchase Procedures));

-- (b) The judiciary CO has determined the price for the item(s) not on the FSS is fair and reasonable; - (c) The items are clearly labeled on the order as items not on the FSS; and - (d) All clauses applicable to items not on the FSS are included in the order.
-This includes the use of Clause 3-3, Provisions, Clauses, Terms and Conditions - Small Purchases and any other judiciary clauses that may be required.
+- (a) the total price of the incidental items on the order or agreement is less than GSA's competition threshold (for definition, see: § 310.50.43(a)); - (b) the judiciary CO has determined the price for the item(s) not on the FSS is fair and reasonable: - (c) the item(s) are clearly labeled on the order as incidental item(s) which are not on the FSS; and - (d) all judiciary clauses applicable to the incidental item(s) are included in the order and labeled applicable to the incidental item(s).
+This includes the use of Clause 3-3 and any other judiciary clauses applicable to the incidental item(s).